UPPMAX/R-python-julia-matlab-HPC/docs/R/packagesR.rst

 **NOTE**: In this example we are going to assume you have chosen to place the R packages in a directory under your home directory.
 As mentioned, you will need separate ones for each R version.

-If you have not yet installed any packages to R yourself, the environment file should be empty:
+If you have not yet installed any packages to R yourself, the environment file should be empty and you can update it like this:

 .. code-block:: sh

     echo R_LIBS_USER=\"$HOME/R-packages-%V\" > ~/.Renviron

-If it is not empty, you can edit ``$HOME/.Renviron`` with your favorite editor so that ``R_LIBS_USER`` contain the path to your chosen directory for own-installed R packages.
+If it is **not** empty, you can edit ``$HOME/.Renviron`` with your favorite editor so that ``R_LIBS_USER`` contain the path to your chosen directory for own-installed R packages.
 It should look something like this when you are done:

 .. code-block:: sh